-The first 1,000 days of life is a growth period rapid of development, requiring adequate nutrition.5 The complementary feeding period is critically important as it is a time when appropriate, safe and diversified complementary foods are introduced into the infant's diet.
+The first 1,000 days of life is a of rapid growth period development, requiring adequate nutrition.5 The complementary feeding period is critically important as it is a time when appropriate, safe and diversified complementary foods are introduced into the infant's diet.
 The transition starts at the age of 6 months, when breast milk alone is no longer sufficient to meet the nutritional needs of infants and young children!